 3Ls can apply to the Officer Candidate Class program.

-You must have a minimum GPA of 2.0.
 Physical fitness, commitment to service, and dedication to the Marine Corps mission are substantially more important than grades when it comes to getting selected.

 How do you apply for a Marine Corps summer internship?

 There is no Marine Corps summer internship program.
 However, if you go to Officer Candidate School during 1L summer, you may apply for active duty and be assigned to a Marine Corps base or unit and assume legal duties for 2L summer.

 If you are an NDLS student, feel free to contact Ali Wruble to discuss questions and your application.
 If you attend another law school, please reach out to your law school’s career services office.